 What’s an Instant Pot?

-An Instant Pot is a programmable digital pressure cooker (Instant Pot is the brand name; Instapot is a slang variation).
+An Instant Pot is a digital pressure cooker (Instant Pot is the brand name; Instapot is a slang variation).
 Here’s the Instant Pot we have.
-However, there are many other brands of electric pressure cookers.
-The concept is to cook foods at high pressure, which cuts down on cooking time (versus a crock pot or slow cooker, which is the opposite).
+But there are lots of brands of electric pressure cookers!
+The concept is to cook foods at high pressure, which cuts down on cooking time.
+It’s the exact opposite of a crock pot or slow cooker, which has very long cook times.

 Why cook with a pressure cooker?

 Alex and I will be the first to admit: cooking with an Instant Pot is not something we ever expected to do.
 We’re pretty wary of adding new gadgets to our kitchen.
 If we add something new to our kitchen, we want to be confident it will be useful in the long term before committing precious cabinet space.